fieldtrip/website/tutorial/mvpa_light.md

     cfg.avgovertime = 'yes';
     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP)

-Since we have not specified a classifier and a metric, the default values (LDA and classification accuracy) are used.
-Note that in searchlight analysis, the *time points* in a trial are used as features, for each channel separately.
-Set `cfg.latency` to restrict the analysis to a specific time window, and set `cfg.avgovertime='yes'` if you want the values in the time window to be averaged.
+Since we did not specify a classifier and a metric, the default values (LDA as classifier and classification accuracy as metric) are used.
+In searchlight analysis, the *time points* in a trial are used as features, for each channel separately.
+Set `cfg.latency` to restrict the analysis to a specific time window.
+Set `cfg.avgovertime='yes'` if you prefer to average the values in the time window to a single feature.

-Since we obtained a classification result for each channel we can plot the classification accuracy as a topography.
+Since a classification result is obtained for each channel, classification accuracy can be plotted as a topography.
 To achieve this, we first need to set `accuracy` as a field of `stat`.
-Then we can call `ft_topoplotER` to do the plotting.
+Then call `ft_topoplotER` to do the plotting.

     stat.accuracy = stat.metric.accuracy;